 Fill in the remaining information and click Save.
 Saving the profile automatically enables it for use.
 You can change the sequence of the local conference numbers in the Profile Information.

-To enable or disable an existing audio profile, select it in My Audio Profiles, click Edit, change the Profile Status menu, and click Save.
+To enable or disable an existing audio profile, select the profile in My Audio Profiles, click Edit, change the Profile Status, and click Save.

 You can change the profile name, and enable or disable an existing audio profile.
 You cannot change the audio provider.
 You specify a provider only when you create a profile.